Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

 \subsection{Related Work}

-{\it Prophet inequalities and pricing.} The basic prophet inequality problem, as introduced by \citet{krengel1977semiamarts}, was resolved by the authors using a dynamic program which gave a tight approximation ratio of $1/2$. \citet{SamuelCahn1984} later showed that a simple threshold algorithm yields the same guarantee.
-Since then, there have been a number of generalizations spanning combinatorial constraints, different valuation functions and arrival orders, resource augmentation, and limited knowledge of the distributions \citep{Kleinberg2012,ehsani2018prophet,Correa2018,CorreaSurvey}.
+The basic prophet inequality problem, as introduced by \citet{krengel1977semiamarts}, was resolved by using a dynamic program that gave a tight approximation ratio of $1/2$. \citet{SamuelCahn1984} later showed that a simple threshold algorithm yields the same guarantee.
+Since then, there have been several generalizations spanning combinatorial constraints, different valuation functions and arrival orders, resource augmentation, and limited knowledge of the distributions \citep{Kleinberg2012,ehsani2018prophet,Correa2018,CorreaSurvey}.

 A major reason for the renewed interest in prophet inequalities is their relevance to auctions, specifically posted priced mechanisms (PPM) in online sales~\citep{Alaei2011,Chawla2010,Duetting2020,Hajiaghayi2007,Kleinberg2012,Correa2023combinatorial}.
 It was implicitly shown by \cite{Chawla2010} and \cite{Hajiaghayi2007} that every prophet-type inequality implies a corresponding approximation guarantee in a PPM, and the converse holds as well \citep{Correa2019PricingtoProphets}.
-Using these well-known reductions, our lower bounds for the i.i.d. $k$-selection prophet inequality problem also yield PPM's for the problem of selling $k$ homogeneous goods to $n$ unit-demand buyers who arrive sequentially with independent and identically distributed valuations.\\
+Using these well-known reductions, our lower bounds for the i.i.d. $k$-selection prophet inequality problem also yield PPM's for the problem of selling $k$ homogeneous goods to $n$ unit-demand buyers who arrive sequentially with independent and identically distributed valuations.

-{\it LP approaches in online selection.} Linear and convex programming have been a powerful tool for the design of online algorithms.
+Linear and convex programming have been a powerful tool for the design of online algorithms.
 For instance, in online and Bayesian matching problems~\citep{mehta2007adwords,goyal2019online}, online knapsack~\citep{babaioff2007knapsack,kesselheim2014primal}, secretary problem~\citep{buchbinder2014secretary,chan2014revealing,perez2021robust}, factor-revealing linear programs~\citep{feldman2016online,lee2018optimal}, and competition complexity~\citep{brustle2022competition}.
-Similar to us, ~\citet{perez2022iid} use a quantile-based linear programming formulation to provide optimal policies in the context of decision-makers with a limited number of actions.\\
+Similar to us, ~\citet{perez2022iid} use a quantile-based linear programming formulation to provide optimal policies in the context of decision-makers with a limited number of actions.